NovaNix/DJ-Luigi/README.md

 - Editable Prefix
 - Queue Looping

+## Experimental Features
+- Server Playlists

 ## Planned Features
 There are a few features that I'd like to add
 - Skip Command (Forceskip currently works, I just need to add a voteskip)
-- Server Playlists
-- Blacklisted and Whitelisted Channels
+- Rework of the menu system

 ## Note
 This is one of my first serious public projects.
 I'm still new to git and GitHub, and the code still needs a lot of documentation and formatting.